Singularities in positive characteristic, stratification and simplification of the singular locus: Rees algebras

 \section{Rees algebras}

-We begin by introducing Rees algebras in the context in which they will be used throughout this paper.
+We begin by introducing Rees algebras, an essential tool for the outcome of this paper.
 Special attention should be paid to Example \ref{ExampleA} where Rees algebras are studied in the typical situations that we are interested in.

 \begin{Definition} {\rm Let $B$ be a Noetherian ring, and let $\{I_n\}_{n\geq 0}$ be a sequence of ideals in $B$ satisfying the following conditions: \begin{enumerate} \item[i.] $I_0=B$; \item[ii.] $I_k\cdot I_l\subset I_{k+l}$. \end{enumerate} Then the graded subring ${\mathcal G}=\oplus_{n\geq 0}I_nW^n$ of the polynomial ring $B[W]$ is said to be a {\em Rees algebra} if it is a finitely generated $B$-algebra. } \end{Definition} \begin{Remark}{\rm A Rees algebra can be described by giving a finite set of generators with $f_{n_i}\in B$ for $i=1\ldots,s$.
 An element $g\in I_n$ will be of the form $g=F_n(f_{n_1},\ldots,f_{n_s})$ for some weighted homogeneous polynomial in $s$-variables $F_n(Y_1,\ldots,Y_s)$ where $Y_i$ has weight $n_i$ for $i=1,\ldots,s$.} \end{Remark}